earthtoolsmaker/website/content/posts/local-feature-matching/index.md

 However, when dealing with a large volume of images, relying on a CPU becomes unfeasible.
 In such cases, selecting a GPU configuration from the table above is essential to ensure the pipeline operates within a reasonable timeframe.

+## Conclusion

+Local Feature Matching is a powerful technique for image matching and animal identification, applicable to a wide range of species with unique and stable body markings.
+The success of this approach depends on selecting the appropriate keypoints, descriptors, and matcher.
+While effective, Local Feature Matching can be challenging to implement for very large datasets of known individuals, as it requires pairwise matching against the entire corpus.
+However, conservationists can leverage this non-invasive technology to accurately re-identify individuals, making it a valuable tool for wildlife monitoring and conservation efforts.

+One can try out the model from the [ML pipeline that performs Local Feature Matching on trout spot patterns]({{< ref "/spaces/trout_identification" >}}) or directly from the snippet below:

+{{< hf_space "earthtoolsmaker-trout-reid" >}}